* As an Amazon affiliate, this site earns from qualifying purchases.

 The first reading for the 1st Sunday of Advent Year B from Isaiah speaks of a confession of the people’s waywardness and acknowledgment of God as the redeemer.
 It expresses a yearning for God’s intervention and presence, recognizing that the people have lost direction.
 Isaiah also propels the vision forward to a time when all nations, not just Israel, will recognize and worship God.
 The passage acknowledges the people’s current challenges but also focuses on the hope of a future filled with joy and peace for those who remain faithful, culminating in a new heaven and earth.

 The responsorial Psalm for the 1st Sunday of Advent Year B, Psalm 80, is a call for the Shepherd of Israel to come to the aid of His people, to care for and enlighten them, making them strong and faithful.
 It reflects a plea for healing and restoration in a world that has experienced harm and neglect.
-This prayer based on Psalm 80 acknowledges God as the creator and caretaker, expressing remorse for humanity’s mistreatment of the world and one another, and seeks guidance and a renewed mindset for restoration.
 It is a prayer for divine help to initiate change and bring new life.

 Resources and Reflections for the Gospel of Mark